+Astronomy A4/A5M, Physics P4M/5M

-Astronomy A3/A4M, Physics P4M Gravitation and Relativity II: What's Examinable?
+Gravitation and Relativity II: What's Examinable?

-Here is a list of what material I expect you to know - and, perhaps more importantly, not to know - from GR-II for the May/June 2007 degree exam.
+Here is a list of what equations and derivations I expect you to know - and, perhaps more importantly, not to know - from GR-II for the May 2009 degree exam.
 I've tried to make the list as complete and exhaustive as possible, and to avoid any ambiguities.
-If there are any 'grey areas' that you're still concerned about (i.e. what does he mean by that?) then please don't hesitate to ask.
+If there are any 'grey areas' that you're still concerned about (i.e. what does he mean by that?) then please ask - either by email, at the last lecture or tutorial or by calling by my office.

-Dr. Martin Hendry March 2007
+Dr. Martin Hendry Mar 2009

 - You should know what is meant by an orthogonal metric and be able to show that if the components of the metric tensor are orthogonal in one coordinate system they are not necessarily orthogonal in another - You should be able to derive the results of Eqs.
 (2.12) the form of the Christoffel symbols for an orthogonal metric.
 That means that you need to know the expression for the Christoffel symbols expressed in terms of the partial derivatives of the metric components Eq.
-(1.22).
-See also supplementary notes on this, to help you remember where to put the indices! - You don't need to remember the numerical values of the conversion factors for geometrised units, although you should know that they follow from setting G = c = 1 - You should be familiar with the form of a spherically symmetric spacetime Eq.
+(1.22). - You should be able to write down the geodesic differential equation, in the form of Eqs.
+(1.26) and (2.13) - You don't need to remember the numerical values of the conversion factors for geometrised units, although you should know that they follow from setting G = c = 1 - You should be familiar with the form of a spherically symmetric spacetime Eq.
 (2.22) but you don't need to be able to derive this equation - You should also know that the metric for a static spherically symmetric spacetime can be written in the form of Eq.
 (2.23), and thus you should be able to compute the Christoffel symbols for such a metric (Eqs.
-2.24) - You should be able to write down the Riemann-Christoffel tensor in component form Eqs.
-(1.36) and (1.38) and hence, by contracting, the Ricci tensor Eq.
-(2.25).
-You do not need to remember the components of the Ricci tensor in the form of Eqs.
-(2.26) (2.29) - Given the components of the Ricci tensor in the form of Eqs.
-(2.26) (2.29), you should be able to derive the Schwarszchild metric in the form of Eq.
-(2.46), reproducing the physical argument of Sect.
+2.24) using the results of Eqs.
+(2.12) - Given the components of the Ricci tensor in the form of Eqs.
+(2.26) (2.29), you should be able to derive the Schwarzschild metric in the form of Eq.
+(2.46), reproducing the physical arguments (and the maths!) of Sect.
 2.4